OUR MISSION

 The Visual Snow Conference

-Organized by Sierra Domb and the Visual Snow Initiative team, one of their earliest efforts was the establishment of the first Visual Snow Conference in history.
-Held on May 5th, 2018, at UCSF, Sierra Domb and her team hosted a free summit that brought together patients, their families, and Visual Snow experts from around the world.
-Doctors, researchers, and scientists with knowledge of Visual Snow Syndrome flew in from Australia, Canada, England, and various cities in the United States.
-Alongside Sierra Domb, their words offered acknowledgement and validation to patients and their families.
-Everyone involved sought to raise awareness, share the current body of research, provide education, offer resources, and foster understanding for Visual Snow Syndrome.
+Organized by Sierra Domb and the VSI team, one of their earliest efforts was the establishment of the first Visual Snow Conference in history.
+Held on May 5th, 2018, at UCSF, Sierra and her team hosted a free summit that brought together patients, their families, and VSS experts from around the world.
+Doctors, researchers, and scientists with knowledge of VSS flew in from Australia, Canada, England, and various cities in the United States.
+Alongside Sierra, their words offered acknowledgement and validation to patients and their families.
+Everyone involved sought to raise awareness, share the current body of research, provide education, offer resources, and foster understanding for VSS.